-The responses to the first question, regarding which school the doctoral student work at, are used as a divider when presenting all the other survey answers.
+The responses to the first question, regarding which school the observate stide with Work H.S. are used as a divider when presenting all the other survey answers.
 To avoid singling out a student, the respondent who answered "Don't know/Prefer not to answer" is omitted from the presented data.
 Throughout this report, the schools are referred to using the corresponding abbreviations for their full names, as follow: ABE for School of Architecture and the Built Environment; EECS for School of Electrical Engineering and Computer Science; CBH for School of Engineering Sciences in Chemistry, Biotechnology and Health; SCI for School of Engineering Sciences and ITM for School of Industrial Engineering and Management.